VitthalGund/Auth-Stack/README.md

 ## Licensing

-Auth Stack is licensed under the [MIT License]().
+Auth Stack is licensed under the [ Apache-2.0 license](https://github.com/VitthalGund/Auth-Stack/blob/main/LICENSE).
 Feel free to use, modify, and distribute this codebase in your projects.

 ## Open Source Contributions